-The opened standard, assay buffer and enhancer solution should be stored light protected at 4°C. The other opened reagents should be stored light protected at RT and are stable for at least 1 month.
+The opened standard and assay buffer should be stored light protected at 4°C. The other opened reagents should be stored light protected at RT and are stable for at least 1 month.
 The reconstituted detection reagent (A+B) should be used on the day of reconstitution